Nellie Cashman: Early life

+In 1865 or 1866, Cashman and her family moved to San Francisco, California.
+Nellie and her mother likely moved to Virginia City, Nevada in 1870, where Nellie briefly worked as a camp cook.
+They later moved to Pioche, Nevada, where they purchased the Miner's Boarding House.
+Nellie quickly took over managerial duties from her mother.
+This time gave Nellie her later sobriquet, Nellie Pioche.
+Nellie and her mother travelled to San Francisco, where Frances settled.
+In 1874, Cashman joined a group of prospectors from Nevada.
+They tossed a coin to decide if they would travel to South Africa or British Columbia, ultimately deciding to go to British Columbia.

 British Columbia

 Cashman left her family home in 1874 for the Cassiar Country in British Columbia.
 She set up a boarding house for miners at Telegraph Creek, asking for donations to the Sisters of St Anne in return for the services available at her boarding house.
+For the first time, Cashman became a miner herself.
+She used the talk in her boarding house to purchase promising claims at good times and learned elementary mining techniques and geology.
+She also invested in other prospectors.

 Cashman was travelling to Victoria to deliver 500 dollars to the sisters of St. Anne when she heard that a snowstorm had descended on the Cassiar Mountains, stranding and injuring 26 miners, who were also suffering from scurvy.
 She took charge of a six-man search party and collected food and medicine to take to the stranded miners.
 Conditions in the Cassiar Mountains were so dangerous that the Canadian Army advised against attempting the rescue.
+The snow was too deep for dogs, so the group used snow shoes to walk with the 1,500 pounds (680) kilograms of food they had brought.
+During one avalanche, Cashman was deeply buried, but dug her way out.

 Upon learning of Cashman's expedition, a commander sent his troops to locate her party and bring them to safety.
 An army trooper eventually found Cashman camped on the frozen surface of the Stikine River.
+Cashman refused their escort back.
 After 77 days of harsh weather, Cashman and her party located the sick men, who numbered far more than 26.
 Some historical accounts credit Cashman with saving the lives of as many as 75 men.
 She administered a diet containing Vitamin C to restore the men to health.
+When the men improved, Cashman reopened her boarding house, which prospered.
 She was afterward fondly known in the region as the "Angel of the Cassiar".

+By 1876, there was considerably less production from Cassiar prospecting.
+Cashman left Cassiar for good.
+She went to Victoria again to deliver $543 to the Sisters of St Anne, which helped fund St. Joseph's Hospital.
+She then went on to San Francisco, where her mother and sister still lived.